Does a Horse Need a Jacket or Blanket to Stay Warm in Winter?

 The horse has adapted so well to the ever-changing environment he lives in that he has continued to evolve for millions of years.

 Are we doing the horse a favor by putting a jacket on him when it is cold outside?
 No, we are not.
 We are doing far more damage than any good that could possibly be derived from it.
 We are doing profound damage to the nature of the horse.
-The horse naturally wants to grow a nice thick, woolly coat during the cold months, but with humans putting jackets on the horses, we are altering this natural growth.
+The horse has a natural tendency to grow a nice thick, woolly coat during the cold months.
+When a human puts a blanket on the horse its natural tendency to grow that thick coat he/she needs to survive Winter is inhibited.
+His body does not recognize the Season as Winter, because he/she is wearing a blanket, thus the Winter coat does not come in, or it comes in thin.
+Is it Winter or is it Summer?
+Humans are inflicting this confusion with the horses natural tendency.

 Humans Are Altering the Horse